Kozea/Pyphen/docs/common_use_cases.rst

 Common Use Cases
 ================

-pyphen has been created for WeasyPrint and many common use cases can thus be found in `its repository`_.
+Pyphen has been created for WeasyPrint and many common use cases can thus be found in `its repository`_.

 .. _its repository: https://github.com/Kozea/WeasyPrint